apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

 ### Configuration keys

   The codec implementation for Reed-Solomon and XOR can be configured with the following client and DataNode configuration keys:
-  `io.erasurecode.codec.rs.rawcoder` and `io.erasurecode.codec.xor.rawcoder`.
+  `io.erasurecode.codec.rs-default.rawcoder` for the default RS codec, `io.erasurecode.codec.rs-legacy.rawcoder` for the legacy RS codec, `io.erasurecode.codec.xor.rawcoder` for the XOR codec.
-  The default implementations for both of these codecs are pure Java.
+  The default implementations for all of these codecs are pure Java.

   Erasure coding background recovery work on the DataNodes can also be tuned via the following configuration parameters: